📘 MARAVAI LIFESCIENCES HOLDINGS INC (MRVI) — Investment Overview

 🧠 Competitive Advantages & Market Positioning

-Primary moat: switching costs and regulatory/qualification friction.
+Primary moat: Switching costs and qualification-based procurement

 🚀 Multi-Year Growth Drivers